Ningsang-Jabegu/TRA-1-OCS-online-birth-registration-system-BackEnd/README.md

 - **Certificate Verification:** Anyone—including `Citizens`, `Guests`, `Administrators`, or others—can verify a certificate by scanning the QR code on the certificate or by visiting `/certificate-verification/[digital certificate number]`.

 - **Digital Certificates:** Only `Citizens` and `Guests` (with special permission) can download and print official birth certificates, which include secure QR codes for verification.

+- **Hashed Passwords:** User passwords are securely stored in the database as hashes, each with a unique salt value for enhanced security.
+This project uses `bcryptjs`, a widely adopted password hashing library, to ensure robust and reliable password protection.

 <br>